terraform-ibm-modules/terraform-ibm-secrets-manager-secret/README.md

 - `secret_auto_rotation`: Configures automatic rotation.
 Default is `true`.
 - `secret_auto_rotation_unit`: Specifies the unit type for the secret rotation.
 Accepted values are `day` or `month`.
 Default is `day`.
 - `secret_auto_rotation_interval`: Specifies the rotation interval for the rotation unit.
 Default is `89`.

+The following attributes and parameters are supported when creating Key Value secrets:

+- `secret_kv_data`: key-value secret data.

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->